casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_platform.md

-# Tutorial 1: RFSoC Platform and Simulink Overview
+# Tutorial 1: RFSoC Platform Yellow Block and Simulink Overview

 In this tutorial, you will make a simple design for an rfsoc board using the CASPER toolflow.
 It will take you through launching the toolflow, creating a